alexshtf/alexshtf.github.io/_posts/2024-01-25-Bernstein-Basis.md

 [^3]: Sarah Sluis, S. (2019).
 [Everything you need to know about bid shading](https://www.adexchanger.com/online-advertising/everything-you-need-to-know-about-bid-shading/).
 [^4]: Karlsson, N., & Sang, Q. (2021, May).
 Adaptive bid shading optimization of first-price ad inventory.
 In 2021 American Control Conference (ACC) (pp. 4983-4990).
 IEEE.
 [^5]: Gligorijevic, D., Zhou, T., Shetty, B., Kitts, B., Pan, S., Pan, J., & Flores, A. (2020, October).
 Bid shading in the brave new world of first-price auctions.
 In Proceedings of the 29th ACM International Conference on Information & Knowledge Management (pp. 2453-2460).
+[^6]: Niculescu-Mizil, A., & Caruana, R. (2005, August).
+Predicting good probabilities with supervised learning.
+In *Proceedings of the 22nd international conference on Machine learning* (pp. 625-632).
+[^7]:Platt, J. (1999).
+Probabilistic outputs for support vector machines and comparisons to regularized likelihood methods. *Advances in large margin classifiers*, *10*(3), 61-74.
+[^8]:Zadrozny, B., & Elkan, C. (2002, July).
+Transforming classifier scores into accurate multiclass probability estimates.
+In *Proceedings of the eighth ACM SIGKDD international conference on Knowledge discovery and data mining* (pp. 694-699).